 Woody gets his wish, scoring not only a flashy Condorman flying suit, but also a speedy sports car, a machine gun walking stick, and more.
 Now working as the real Condorman, Woody fights off Natalia’s ex-boyfriend and KGB baddie Krokov (Oliver Reed) on an action-packed chase across the continent.

-Michael Crawford, who had attained fame as the hapless Frank Spencer in Some Mothers Do ‘Ave ‘Em, and would go on to play the title role in Broadway’s Phantom of the Opera.
+Michael Crawford, who had attained fame as the hapless Frank Spencer in Some Mothers Do ‘Ave ‘Em, would go on to play the title role in Broadway’s Phantom of the Opera.

 Condorman disappointed at the box office and left circulation for years, but a collector’s edition video and DVD were released in early 1999, bringing a nostalgic smile to fans of nutty superhero flicks.